 - Legal remedy if any of these rights have been violated

 How Did This Oklahoma Law Become a National Movement?

 In 1983, UC Santa Barbara student Marsalee Nicholas was stalked and killed by her ex-boyfriend.

 Unbeknownst to her family, the killer was released from custody within a few days of her murder.
 Less than a week after the killing, Marsy’s family encountered her ex-boyfriend in a grocery store following a visit to her gravesite.

-In 2008, the state of California passed Marsy’s Law which provided key notifications, protection and the right to restitution to victims and their families.
-This became a major step in the formalization of victims’ rights and started a national Marsy’s Law movement.
+In 2008, the state of California passed Marsy’s Law which provided essential notifications, protection, and the right to restitution to victims and their families.
+This became a major step in formalizing victims’ rights and started a national Marsy’s Law movement.

 In the intervening years, 12 states including Oklahoma have passed their versions of Marsy’s Law.

 The ultimate goal of the Marsy’s Law movement is to add an amendment to the U.S. Constitution enshrining victims’ rights.

 What Resources Are There for Oklahoma City Victims?